Alexander Hamilton: George Washington's staff

-During the war, Hamilton became the close friend of several fellow officers.
-His letters to the Marquis de Lafayette and to John Laurens, employing the sentimental literary conventions of the late eighteenth century and alluding to Greek history and mythology, have been read by Jonathan Ned Katz as revelatory of a homosocial or even homosexual relationship.
+During the Revolutionary War, Hamilton became the close friend of several fellow officers.
+His letters to the Marquis de Lafayette and to John Laurens, employing the sentimental literary conventions of the late 18th century and alluding to Greek history and mythology, have been read by Jonathan Ned Katz as revelatory of a homosocial or even homosexual relationship.
 Biographer Gregory D. Massey amongst others, by contrast, dismisses all such speculation as unsubstantiated, describing their friendship as purely platonic camaraderie instead and placing their correspondence in the context of the flowery diction of the time.

 Field command

 While on Washington's staff, Hamilton long sought command and a return to active combat.
 As the war drew nearer to an end, he knew that opportunities for military glory were diminishing.
 On February 15, 1781, Hamilton was reprimanded by Washington after a minor misunderstanding.
 Although Washington quickly tried to mend their relationship, Hamilton insisted on leaving his staff.
 He officially left in March, and settled with his new wife Elizabeth Schuyler close to Washington's headquarters.
 He continued to repeatedly ask Washington and others for a field command.
 Washington continued to demur, citing the need to appoint men of higher rank.
 This continued until early July 1781, when Hamilton submitted a letter to Washington with his commission enclosed, "thus tacitly threatening to resign if he didn't get his desired command."

 On July 31, Washington relented and assigned Hamilton as commander of a battalion of light infantry companies of the 1st and 2nd New York Regiments and two provisional companies from Connecticut.
 In the planning for the assault on Yorktown, Hamilton was given command of three battalions, which were to fight in conjunction with the allied French troops in taking Redoubts No. 9 and No. 10 of the British fortifications at Yorktown.
-Hamilton and his battalions took Redoubt No. 10 with bayonets in a nighttime action, as planned.
+Hamilton and his battalions took Redoubt No. 10 with bayonets alone so as not to risk accidental gunfire and discovery in a nighttime action, as planned.
 The French also suffered heavy casualties and took Redoubt No. 9.
 These actions forced the British surrender of an entire army at Yorktown, marking the de facto end of the war, although small battles continued for two more years until the signing of the Treaty of Paris and the departure of the last British troops.